gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_2_Send_Telemetry_to_Azure_IoT_Central/README.md

 ---

-## Azure IoT Central Connection Information
+## Step 3: Azure IoT Central Application Endpoint for Whitelisting

+Remember, applications on Azure Sphere are locked down by default, including hardware and network endpoints.

+You must whitelist the network endpoint of your Azure IoT Central application otherwise your Azure Sphere Application will not be able to connect to it.

-For this lab, we are manually creating an Azure Sphere device in Azure IoT Central so we are able to get the Azure IoT Central Application URL.
+In this step we are going to create a dummy device and use that device to obtain the Azure IoT Central Application URL that we will whitelist.

-### Step 1: Create an Azure Sphere Device
+### Create an Azure Sphere Device

 1. Start the **Azure Sphere Developer Command Prompt**
 2. Run the **```azsphere device show-attached```** command.
 This returns the Azure Sphere Device Id.